Introduction to viruses: In plants

 There are many types of plant virus, but often they only cause a decrease in yield, and it is not economically viable to try to control them.
 Plant viruses are frequently spread from plant to plant by organisms called "vectors".
 These are normally insects, but some fungi, nematode worms and single-celled organisms have also been shown to be vectors.
 When control of plant virus infections is considered economical (perennial fruits, for example) efforts are concentrated on killing the vectors and removing alternate hosts such as weeds.
 Plant viruses are harmless to humans and other animals because they can only reproduce in living plant cells.

 Bacteriophages

 Bacteriophages are viruses that infect bacteria and archaea.
 They are important in marine ecology: as the infected bacteria burst, carbon compounds are released back into the environment, which stimulates fresh organic growth.
 Bacteriophages are useful in scientific research because they are harmless to humans and can be studied easily.
 These viruses can be a problem in industries that produce food and drugs by fermentation and depend on healthy bacteria.
-Some bacterial infections are becoming difficult to control with antibiotics, so there is a growing interest in the use of bacteriophages to treat infections in humans.
+Some bacterial infections are becoming difficult to control with antibiotics, so there is a growing interest in phage therapy, the use of bacteriophages to treat infections in humans.